cabouman/mbircone/README.md

 # MBIR Cone

 Python Package for Cone Beam Computed Tomography reconstruction.

-Full documentation is available at https://mbircone.readthedocs.io
+Full documentation is available at [mbircone_docs](https://mbircone.readthedocs.io).

+To cite this software package, please use the bibtext entry at [cite_mbircone](https://mbircone.readthedocs.io/en/latest/credits.html).

 **Warning:** This is a pre-release version of code that is still under development.

 ## Distribution Statement